openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_mac_vlan/README.md

 ## Procedure

-### TE-18.3.1 Generate and push configuration
+### TE-18.4.1 Generate and push configuration

 * Generate config for 2 scheduler polices with an input rate limit.
-* Generate config for 2 classifiers which match on next-hop-group.
+* Generate config for 2 classifiers which match on destination mac.
 * Generate config for 2 input policies which map the scheduler and classifers together.
 * Generate config to apply classifer and scheduler to DUT subinterface with vlan.